0xJepsen/CRC_Research/README.md

 # CRC_Research

-This repository contains src and datafiles for my masters thesis testing CRCs
+This repository contains src and datafiles for testing CRCs contributed to by Dr. Craig Partridge.